-Growing in a relationship with Christ is going deeper in the gospel.
-We believe that everything points back to the glory of God and the finished work of Jesus.
+Growing in a relationship with God is going deeper in the gospel.
+The gospel is the good news of Jesus.
+We believe that everything points back to the glory of God through the finished work of Jesus in his life, death and resurrection.
 That is the foundation of who we are as believers and who we are as a church.
-Everything that we do will be build on that foundation.
+We are gospel-centered because the gospel stands at the center of God’s redemptive plan, and in it, we see Him most clearly for Who He is and what He has done.
+Everything we do will be built on that foundation.

-God made ethnicities as a way to display different characteristics and attributes of who is He is.
-The Bible is clear that the good news of Jesus is for all people.
+The Bible is clear that the good news of Jesus is for all people, no one culture is more godly than others.
+All cultures have both God honoring traits, as well as and sinful traits.
 Acts 1:8 and Matthew 28:19-20 compels us to engage with people that look different as we respond to the gospel.
-We want to be a church that reflects a foretaste of what’s to come where every tribe and every tongue are worshiping God together (Revelation 5:9-10, Revelation 7:9-10).
+When we do that we are able to get a better glimpse of who God is through the people he has made in His Image.
+We want to be a church that relinquishes cultural preferences for the sake of gospel unity.
+Our hope is to reflect a foretaste of what’s to come where every tribe and every tongue are worshiping God together (Revelation 5:9-10, Revelation 7:9-10).
 A multi-ethnic church puts on display the unifying power of the gospel for the world to see (Ephesians 2).